chunpinglai/UsefulTool/README.md

 Collect some useful tools for iOS.

 ## SUMMARY
-* DeviceIDTool
+### DeviceIDTool
-DeviceIDTool help you to generate unique device ID by IDFV, and save device ID to keychain.
+DeviceIDTool helps you to generate unique device ID by IDFV, and save device ID to keychain.
+Note: Use pod 'UICKeyChainStore'

-* UIImage+animatedGIF
+### UIImage+animatedGIF
 Display gif animation.(Download from internet)

-* FileWrapper
+### FileWrapper
-Wrap media data with mimetype,fileName,content to dictionary, which return:
+Wrap media data from PHAsset or filePath with mimetype,fileName,content to dictionary, which return:

 ```
 @{